one1lion/from_sql_to_nosql/README.md

 # Introduction
 I am attempting to understand NoSQL by starting from what I do know: RDBMS.
 The application I am partially assisting with is one that will allow users to scan a QR Code that is the encoded Url endpoint for Tracking Tickets, with the Tracking Ticket's Guid as a route parameter (e.g. https://{domain}/track/{ticket_guid}).
 Users will stick QR Code stickers on equipment/instruments, chemicals, and samples.
 Then, most likely using an iPad or other tablet device, scan the barcode and be directed to the Url to enter information about the thing they scanned.
 Sounds pretty simple, and it was easy to model using a relational database.
 However, the items that are being logged can be any number of real-world entities, which should be allowed to take whatever form is needed for a particular items type.
 The person I am attempting to help also has the requirement to use Cosmos DB for the database, which, I believe, means that I am not able to apply much of my knowledge of using EF Core for a SQL Server provider.

-One more thing to note is that the way the system can retrieve the various types of data are noted below, but in short, we should be able to query for Tracking Tickets (with the associated Item and all of the data for that particular item's type), Mill Run Sheets (and the associated Samples -- which are a particular Item type), or individual Items (which will be displayed on their own page, and should be able to be navigated to directly if, for instance, a user bookmarks the page and navigates directly to it).
+Another thing to note is that the way the system can retrieve the various types of data are noted below, but in short, we should be able to query for Tracking Tickets (with the associated Item and all of the data for that particular item's type), Mill Run Sheets (and the associated Samples -- which are a particular Item type), or individual Items (which will be displayed on their own page, and should be able to be navigated to directly if, for instance, a user bookmarks the page and navigates directly to it).

+Lastly, the product that this is going to be for is just something that someone asked me to help them figure out.
+I do not have all of the information regarding the usage, terminology, nor structure.
+This is my best guess based on the conversations we've had.
+I still think I can use this to figure out how to setup and use a NoSQL database for other scenarios.

 # Definitions
 **Mill Run Sheet**: A Mill Run Sheet is a physical document used for tracking samples taken from Storage Tanks -- Although it looks like the definitions I've found through Google point to this being a sampling of solid material from a mill, whereas the samples used for this project are liquid, I believe